Third stimulus check/payment information

 Editor’s Note: This article was originally published on March 31, 2020.

-By March 17, millions of Americans should receive a third stimulus payment via direct deposit, starting with those who have filed a 2020 or 2019 return.
-This is will be the first batch of payments from the IRS, with additional rounds of payments to follow in the coming weeks by direct deposit and through the mail as a check or debit card.
+In mid-March 2021, millions of Americans received a third stimulus payment via direct deposit, with additional rounds of payments following in the weeks after by direct deposit and through the mail as a check or debit card.

 How do I get my stimulus check/payment?